aniyomiorg/aniyomi/README.md

 Animetail
 Animetail is an fork of [Aniyomi](https://github.com/aniyomiorg/aniyomi) which is a video player and image viewer for Android 6.0 and above.
 This version of Aniyomi aims to implement as many features of other forks as possible.
-This Includes TachiyomiSY but also other forks
+This Includes TachiyomiSY, Kuukiyomi but also other forks

 ## Features